SteveJustin1963/tec-OSC-BG/README.md

 adjustments."

 BG has shrunk this pcb down to the size of the 4049 ic and goes into the socket. its available in different clock speeds, preferably standard baud rates.
+A propsed idea of selectable values and a VCO option as well.
 I would also like to add a single stepper version with bus LEDS for debugging.